Professor has no legal right to fight Saudi arms deal, Ottawa says

 In April, Foreign Affairs Minister Stéphane Dion approved export permits for the deal, which is one of the largest advanced manufacturing export contracts in Canadian history and represents thousands of jobs for London-based General Dynamics Land Systems Canada and its suppliers across the country.

-Federal lawyer Vincent Veilleux said Mr. Turp has no right to invoke the Geneva Convention in the case, which is before Justice Danièle Lamer-Tremblay.
+Federal lawyer Vincent Veilleux said Mr. Turp has no right to invoke the Geneva Convention in the case, which is before Justice Danièle Tremblay-Lamer.
 The law, he said, is meant to require states to protect human rights in times of war, and the professor falls out of that scope.

 “The Geneva Convention certainly wasn’t intended to bring forward a cause from someone who is not himself in an armed conflict,” Mr. Veilleux said.
 “Countries jealously protect their sovereignty.
 They agreed to these conventions in an extremely limited scope.”

-Note: Editor's Note: In an earlier version of this story, the name of the Federal Court judge presiding at the Saudi arms deal case was incorrectly given as Justice Daniele Lamer-Tremblay.
-In fact, she is Justice Tremblay-Lamer.
-This version has been corrected.Report Typo/Error